LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

  FEB 7TH 2025 (150 mins)
  - after playing around with react, created some helper methods for the team to use when working with frontend.

+FEB 7-8TH 2025 (180 mins)
+ - created a visual tool reflection of users choices for each course.
+ - unit testing for the current course services and also the course model class.
+- added functionality for course preferences to be stored locally in the browser.

 ### Kunle
 FEB 7th 2025 (220 mins)